 - When you are designing your utility room, you could even make it ready for a dedicated role.
 But this is possible only if you have enough space in your home to fit-in things that are not used on a daily basis.
 So, if you have a huge apartment, perhaps, anything above 3500 square feet, then you could consider using your utility room for one purpose, for instance, only about cleaning.
 In that case, you could put your utensil washing sink or dishwasher in the utility room with the help of an extra sink.
-You could organize all of your cleaning agents, lotions, accessories and mopping equipment in the ‘one-use’ utility room.
+You could organize all of your cleaning agents, lotions, accessories, and mopping equipment in the ‘one-use’ utility room.

-- A well-designed utility room lightens up your kitchen and other wardrobes/cabinets, because all the heavy weight-lifting is done in the utility room.
+- A well-designed utility room lightens up your kitchen and other wardrobes/cabinets because all the heavy weight-lifting is done in the utility room.

-Imagine having a massive party at home, and if you have a one-use utility room meant exclusively for cleaning, then you clear-up everything, and keep it in the utility room to be dealt with later.
+Imagine having a massive party at home, and if you have a one-use utility room meant exclusively for cleaning, then you clear up everything and keep it in the utility room to be dealt with later.

 What’s a Laundry room?

-- Hence, many builders even in India provide for a separate laundry room that is slightly away from the kitchen.
-The laundry is clearly NOT an extension of anything to do with kitchen or cooking, hence the clear demarcation is preferred by some architects and home buyers.
+- Hence, many builders even in India provide a separate laundry room that is slightly away from the kitchen.
+The laundry is clearly NOT an extension of anything to do with the kitchen or cooking, hence the clear demarcation is preferred by some architects and home buyers.

-End of the day, it comes down to the amount of spaces available to you.
-With 2 and 3 bhk spaces sold usually in India, concept of an exclusive laundry room is a bit far-fetched, unless we look at homes above 4000 square feet in the luxury segment, where you may find both a ‘utility room’ adjacent to the kitchen, and a separate ‘laundry room’ near the bathroom.
+End of the day, it comes down to the number of spaces available to you.
+With 2 and 3 bhk spaces sold usually in India, the concept of an exclusive laundry room is a bit far-fetched, unless we look at homes above 4000 square feet in the luxury segment, where you may find both a ‘utility room’ adjacent to the kitchen, and a separate ‘laundry room’ near the bathroom.

 In a nutshell, if you do have a separate room that you can spare, having a laundry room is a lovely thing to have.
-Plus, just like its cousin, the ‘utility room’, it ends up freeing up lots of space in the bedroom closets/wardrobes, utility-room or even the kitchen-cabinets.
+Plus, just like its cousin, the ‘utility room’, it ends up freeing up lots of space in the bedroom closets/wardrobes, utility room, or even the kitchen cabinets.

-The bottom line is, both ‘utility room’ and an exclusive ‘laundry room’ are good to have.
+The bottom line is, that both a ‘utility room’ and an exclusive ‘laundry room’ are good to have.
 It all depends on the amount of space you can afford to buy as your dream home.

 With limited budgets for the average home buyer, designing a ‘multi-purpose’ utility room makes sense.
-It’s all about making your home easy to live in day by day, both are about storage, usefulness and daily chores.
+It’s all about making your home easy to live in day by day, both are about storage, usefulness, and daily chores.

 A utility room can very well be used as a laundry room.
-Similarly, a laundry room can be also be made in addition to a utility room.
+Similarly, a laundry room can also be made in addition to a utility room.
 Regardless of which one you choose, they simply need to make your life easier and pleasurable!